JuheonChu/DickinsonFYSAssignment/README.md

 ## Objective
 - Improve the program efficiency and quality of the assignement of the existing program.
 - The deployment of this computer program in practice for FYS assignment in Summer 2024 for students in Class of 2028.
-- Broaden the impact of this research to other academic institutions.
+- Generalize the assignment optimization models to other academic institutions.
 - Undertake comparative analysis of the assignment qualities performed by those alternative optimization approaches.

 ## Approaches